House No. 13

-House No. 13 is a 1991 Bollywood horror film starring Salim Fateh, Anil Dhawan, Rita Bhaduri & Sharat Saxena.
+House No. 13 is a 1991 Bollywood horror film starring Anil Dhawan, Salim Fateh, Rita Bhaduri, and Sharat Saxena.
 The film was a remake of Tamil film Pathimoonam Number Veedu (1990).

 Plot

 The movie begins as a couple reach a house named House No. 13.
 And as soon as they enter the house, a series of mysterious events begins revolving around them and every member of the family gets killed by an unknown spirit of a lady.